 In some locations, the roadway alignment extends beyond the DDOT right-of-way on both the east and west sides of the corridor.
 However, portions of the roadway that are considered to be outside the DDOT right-of-way may be due to inconsistencies in survey bounds that existed when the current Broad Branch Road was constructed or may be the result of previous repaving projects.
-These inconsistencies will be investigated in cooperation with the applicable stakeholders during the design phase.
+These inconsistencies will be investigated, shared, and resolved in cooperation with the applicable property owners during the design phase.

-Under Candidate Build Alternatives 3 and 4, and the Preferred Alternative, additional areas outside the existing right-of-way would be required to provide pedestrian and bicycle facilities.
+Under Build Alternatives 3 and 4, and the Preferred Alternative, additional areas outside the existing right-of-way would be required to provide pedestrian and bicycle facilities.
 Additional parcels or parts of parcels would not require relocation of a residence, business, or other structures.
 The acquisition of private right-of-way would be conducted in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended.
-Acquisition of right-of-way from the NPS would be performed through a Transfer of Jurisdiction (TOJ).
-Temporary encroachments on NPS land during construction would be accommodated through temporary construction easements.
+The alignment plans, and associated potential impacts, presented in the Final EA are conceptual in nature, as appropriate to support the decisions to be made at this time.
+Efforts to further minimize potential impacts identified in the EA will occur for all resources, including right-of-way impacts to properties, during future phases of final design.
+All property access (i.e., driveways and alleys) or property structures (i.e., fences, light posts, or other permanent features) that are impacted by the project will be restored and/or replaced in kind.

-The Candidate Build Alternatives are expected to have no effect on land use and zoning within the project corridor.
+The Build Alternatives are expected to have no effect on land use and zoning within the project corridor.

-Under Candidate Build Alternative 2, grading for construction would require a temporary easement on lands belonging to a Sovereign Nation (Malaysia) resulting in negligible, short-term impacts to foreign property.
+Under Build Alternative 2, grading for construction would require a temporary easement on land belonging to a Sovereign Nation (Malaysia), resulting in negligible, temporary impacts to foreign property.
 No permanent structures would be constructed outside existing DDOT right-of-way.
-Under Candidate Build Alternatives 3 and 4, additional right-of-way would need to be acquired within lands belonging to Sovereign Nations (Italy and Malaysia) for permanent construction of retaining walls, resulting in a minor, long-term impacts to foreign property.
-The revised design for the Preferred Alternative 3 Modified avoids impacts to lands belonging to Sovereign Nations.
+Under Build Alternatives 3 and 4, additional right-of-way would need to be acquired within land belonging to Sovereign Nations (Italy and Malaysia) for permanent construction of retaining walls, resulting in a minor, long-term impacts to foreign property.
+The revised design for the Preferred Alternative 3 Modified does not encroach upon land of any of the Sovereign Nations.